documentationfor yFiles for HTML 3.0.0.3

 scaleCornerSize

-If set to true the value of the cornerSize is interpreted as ratio between 0 and 1.
-Otherwise, it is interpreted as absolute value.
+If set to true, the value of cornerSize is interpreted as a ratio between 0 and 1.
+Otherwise, it is interpreted as an absolute value.
 This mainly affects how the shape looks when the node is resized.

 cornerStyle

-Configures how to draw the corners, either as round corners or straight line.
+Configures how the corners are drawn, either as round corners or straight line.

 corners